Josef-Friedrich/mscxyz/README.rst

       -C GENERAL_CONFIG_FILE, --config-file GENERAL_CONFIG_FILE
                             Specify a configuration file in the INI format.
       -d, --dry-run         Simulate the actions.
+      -m, --mscore, --save-in-mscore
-      -m, --mscore          Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in the XML structure.
+                            Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in the XML structure.
       --diff                Show a diff of the XML file before and after the manipulation.